osrf-migration/srcsim-wiki/SRC Grasping and arm tutorial.md

     $ rostopic type /ihmc_ros/valkyrie/control/arm_trajectory

-We can see that the arm_trajectory topic is of type `ihmc_msgs/ArmTrajectoryRosMessage`.
+We can see that the /ihmc_ros/valkyrie/control/arm_trajectory topic is of type `ihmc_msgs/ArmTrajectoryRosMessage`.
 By using the command:

     $ rosmsg show ihmc_msgs/ArmTrajectoryRosMessage

-We can see that an `ArmTrajectoryRosMessage` looks like:
+We can see that an `ihms_msgs/ArmTrajectoryRosMessage` looks like:

     uint8 LEFT=0
     uint8 RIGHT=1